Free monthly newsletter of ideas and happenings from writer and technologist Jen Myers

 Jen Myers: The Newsletter

-Here is a list of things from March.
+Here is a list of things I made, thought about, and/or did in August.

 Thank you for reading!
 I'm grateful for you. 🖤